Juliette Monsel

 _images/Juliette.jpg

-I am a postdoctoral researcher in Janine Splettstoesser’s group in the Department of Microtechnology and Nanoscience at Chalmers University of Technology, in Gothenburg, Sweden.
+I am a researcher in the group Dynamics and thermodynamics of nanoscale devices, in the Applied Quantum Physics Laboratory, in the Department of Microtechnology and Nanoscience at Chalmers University of Technology, in Gothenburg, Sweden.

 _images/wordcloud.svg